Home About CES Statement

 Statement

-Most of the members of the CES are natives of the mainland China.
-Due to the unique background of its members, the society is probably the most influential group that bridges academic exchanges in economics and related areas between the US and China.
-The combination of deep roots in China and understanding of modern economics gives the CES the competitive edge in the profession.
-At the same time, the CES provides an efficient channel to influence the Chinese economic policies and advocate economic reforms in China.
+Since many CES members are from mainland China and some of them have returned there and are playing leading roles in various sectors, the Society is probably the most influential group that bridges academic exchanges in economics and related areas between the North America and China.
+The combination of many CES members’ deep roots in China and knowledge of modern economics gives the CES the competitive edge in the profession.
+It also helps the CES develop channels to influence the Chinese economic policies and advocate market-based reforms in China.